Prostitution in Belarus

 Prostitution in Belarus is illegal but commonplace and is an administrative, rather than criminal, offence.
 Running a brothel is forbidden and engaging in other means of pimping are punishable by up to 10 years in prison.
-UNAIDS estimated there were 22,000 sex workers in Belarus in 2016.
+UNAIDS estimated there were 22,000 sex workers in Belarus in 2016, around 23 sex workers per 10,000 people.

 Sex trafficking is a problem in the country.

 Historical extent

 Official data for Vitebsk, Minsk, Grodno and Mogilev provinces in 1889 showed there were 50 brothels with 326 prostitutes working in them.
 The 1897 Russian census of the 5 Belarus provinces recorded 479 prostitutes.

 According to Ministry of Internal Affairs official 2010 figures, there were 1,930 women involved in prostitution in Belarus, roughly 637 of them were in Minsk.
 780 people were prosecuted for prostitution in 210.

 Sex tourism

 The country is a destination for sex tourism.
 The government has tried to combat this by visa restrictions.
-However there are no visas required for visitors from Russia, where most of the sex tourists come from.
+However, there are no visas required for visitors from Russia, where most of the sex tourists come from.
 Most tourists travel to the country independently, but there are "sex tours" organised from Turkey and Western Europe.

 Russian are attracted to casinos in the country, (Russia banned gambling and shut all casinos in 2009) and prostitution is attached to many of the casinos.
 There have been a number of high-profile arrests in connection with prostitution in casinos.
 In 2012, the art director and manager of Minsk's Dankoff Club were arrested and later the owner of the club, Jury Dańkoŭ, was also arrested.

 In 2009, a Turkish citizen resident in Belarus was jailed 7 years for organising sex tours from Turkey.
 A year later an accomplice was also sentenced to 7 years.
 Some Middle East nationals have also been deported from Belarus for similar activities.